⚖️ S3T Playbook: Addressing uneven accountability

 How do we handle dependencies?
 Someone makes a spreadsheet or adds fields in a Jira board (or something like it) and we start tracking the dependencies and reading through them in status meetings.

 I think we'd agree, this approach is better than nothing but it's little more than a Band-Aid.
 Writing dependencies down doesn't solve them.
-We can report on them in weekly status meetings all we want, but won't get resolved until we understand and deal with the root cause.
+We can report on them in weekly status meetings all we want, but they won't get resolved until we understand and deal with the root cause.
 We need to learn how to detect and disable accountability shields in our organizations.

 What makes dependencies so challenging and disruptive is not that we didn’t write the dependencies down.